mohammadRezaeian/MrGreen-JekyllTheme/_posts/2023-04-09-feautureScalling.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: Feauture Scalling
-title: "How to scalling A Size To Another Size!"
+title: "how to rescalling a point to another scale!"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml